wpXtreme/wpdk/index.md

 * local filesystem navigation - `WPDKFilesystem`
 * math functions - `WPDKMath`
 * basic WordPress screen content manipulation - `WPDKScreenHelp`

+@section  section_autoload WPDK embeds object autoloading

+*WPDK* natively implements <a href="http://www.php.net/manual/en/language.oop5.autoload.php">PHP autoloading classes</a> feature.
+This is a key point, in *WPDK* technology, that deserves additional information.

+As you have seen, *WPDK* is totally object oriented: that is, all *WPDK* elements are always objects, defined as *PHP classes*.
+Thanks to *PHP autoloading feature*, whenever a client sends an *HTTP request* that involves one or more *WPDK* objects, **WPDK loads and execute the sole source code involved in the HTTP transaction**.

+Consider this: in any *HTTP transaction*, WordPress loads always itself entirely, even if the transaction does not need the 80-90% of the source code loaded and executed. *WPDK* does not behave in this way: if your *HTTP request* is directed to a web page that uses, for example, `WPDKMenu` and `WPDKArray` objects, *only those two WPDK objects are loaded and parsed*.
+The entire remaining *WPDK* source code is not considered at all.

+This is made possible through the embedded *WPDK autoloading technology*, based on *PHP autoloading classes* above.

+But that's not all.
+If you develop your WordPress creation following some simple rules ( that includes a full object oriented approach to your develop ), the *WPDK autoloading technology* becomes available also to your creation, even it is totally external to *WPDK*.
+This is another key point, that can dramatically increasing the speed of loading and execution of your code, *up to 50% faster than normal file inclusion*.

+[Click here](questo link da fare) to see how easy is developing your WordPress creation using *WPDK* for automatically gaining *WPDK autoloading technology* in your own code.

 @page page_install Installing WPDK in your WordPress environment